Ironhack-Data-Madrid-Marzo-2022/5.3-lab-tableau/README.md

 #### Challenge 1
 Open Tableau in your laptop and import the data.

-Create at least **`5 sheets`** that about different insights, pay attention to the details, choose the proper figures and/or tables, build the sheets coherently with each other (example: if china is red in a graph it shoul be associated to red everywhere).
+Create at least **`5 sheets`** explaining different insights, pay attention to the details, choose the proper figures and/or tables, build the sheets coherently with each other (example: if china is red in a graph it shoul be associated to red everywhere).

 #### Challenge 2
-Create at least **`two dashboards`** where you structure the info in the sheets in a way that everything make sense, it's easily readable and as self explanatory as posible.
+Create at least **`two dashboards`** where you structure the info in the sheets in a way that everything make sense, it's easily readable and self explanatory.

 #### Challenge 3
 Create a **`story`** to connect everything together.
 It should include connecting buttons.

-### Challenge 4
+## Deliverables

 Create your own [tableau public profile](https://public.tableau.com/s/), and upload your dashboard.
 Remember to set it public so anyone can check it out.

-## Deliverables

 + `Markdown` file explaining the most important insights you found in the data.
 + `Link` to your tableau public profile dashboard (You can include it in the markdown file).